vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 ciant are the fi fty seats of

-power \( *pīṭ ha* \) of the Goddess, that is, the fi fty places on the Indian subcontinent to which the pieces of the dismembered body of Śiva’s wife, Satī, fell from his shoulders while he roamed, desperate, after her death when she had jumped into the sacrifi cial fi re of Dakṣa: 7
+power \( *pīṭha* \) of the Goddess, that is, the fi fty places on the Indian subcontinent to which the pieces of the dismembered body of Śiva’s wife, Satī, fell from his shoulders while he roamed, desperate, after her death when she had jumped into the sacrifi cial fi re of Dakṣa: 7

-Then, O Goddess, one must impose the *pīṭ has* on the places where the *mātṛ kanyāsa* \[is made\].
+Then, O Goddess, one must impose the *pīṭhas* on the places where the *mātṛkanyāsa* \[is made\].
 Their names are \[now\] given.
 Listen carefully, O Dear One\! //33//:

 * *